ksmandersen/CCollections/CCReport.md

 The function makes it a lot easier to create a linked list seeded with some initial items without first wrapping them in ``cc_object``.
 The function can be used as follows:

     cc_linked_list *a_list = cc_linked_list_new_with_values(cc_object_type_int, 4, 8, 15, 16, 23, 42, CC_END);

+This features is very similar to what other languages has like Objective-C where you can create an array using the syntax: ``[NSArray arrayWithObjects: @4, @8, @15, @16, @23, @42]``.
+Note here that the integers are prefixed the ``@`` which makes them into ``NSNumber`` instances.
+The collection type does not take care of the conversion like our implementation does.

 ### Sorted List [section-sorted-list]

+Sorted List is the first collection type in the library where code reuse becomes very useful.
+The structure only has one internal linked list which is used to store the items in.

     struct cc_sorted_list_struct {
       cc_collection c;
       cc_linked_list *data;
     };

+All calls for creating, getting, removing, clearing and enumerating the sorted list is forwarded to the internal linked list using an public functions exposed as the sorted list.
+The only function that needs to have significant code content is the insertion function.
+This function then uses an insertion sort algorithm to find the proper place in the linked list to insert the new item.
+It does so by enumerating the linked list, comparing each item in it with the new item until it finds the correct place.

 ### Set [section-set]

 ### Stack [section-stack]
 ### Queue [section-queue]
 ### Dictionary [section-dictionary]